vmchale/apple/README.md

 # Apple Array System

-Many cases are not implemented.
+Some cases are not implemented.
 This is provided as an artefact.

 See [Apple by Example](https://vmchale.github.io/apple/) for a demonstration of capabilities.